Back

 FAQ

-Under standard conditions, the PSAT 8/9 is 2 hours and 14 minutes of testing time, plus breaks:
+Under standard conditions, the SAT and PSAT-related assessments are 2 hours and 14 minutes of testing time, plus breaks:

 • 64 minutes for the Reading and Writing Test